hanseuljun/kinect-to-hololens/README.md

 # Kinect to HoloLens
 A pipeline that connects a Kinect v2 and a HoloLens in real-time.
+For a telepresence system built on top of this work, supporting Azure Kinect and more headsets, see [Telespace](https://telespace.app).

 ![](kinect-to-hololens.jpg)